jharwell/sierra/docs/src/architecture/execution-model.rst

 Appropriate when:

-- Your engine targets real hardware.
-A single physical robot cannot participate in more than one experimental run simultaneously, so runs must be sequential.
-Each run requires one subprocess per robot, dispatched over SSH to each device in the nodefile.
+- Your engine targets real hardware, such as physical robots, which cannot participate in more than one experimental run simultaneously, so runs must be sequential.

 Real-Robot Execution Topology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~